dliktorius/programmers-week-2021/README.md

 ## Getting Started
 You must have the following downloaded and installed to run these demos:
 - [Microsoft Visual Studio 2019 (or later)](https://visualstudio.microsoft.com/) with the **ASP.NET and web development** workload installed
-- [AWS Toolkit for Visual Studio](https://aws.amazon.com/visualstudio/) for the AWS Demos
+- [AWS Toolkit for Visual Studio](https://aws.amazon.com/visualstudio/) for the AWS Demo
+- [Docker Desktop](https://www.docker.com/products/docker-desktop) for the Container Demo
 - [Postman](https://www.postman.com/downloads/)
 - The code from this repository